Houston Medicare Exclusion Lawyer

 - Excluded providers with defined periods of exclusion can begin the process of applying for reinstatement within 90 days from the date their Medicare exclusion will expire.

 - In some cases, including indefinite exclusions, excluded provides may seek reinstatement when they have reinstated the license implicated in their exclusion, or when they obtain a differed medical license in the same state, any medical license in a new state, or have

 - Reinstatement requires providers to submit a written request, a statement, and complete of relevant forms.
 The process may take up to 120 days or more.

 - If the OIG denies reinstatement, providers will not be able to apply until 1 year has passed.

-Hendershot, Cannon & Hisey, P.C. has over 26 years of experience representing health care providers, including both individuals and entities, in a range of health and medical law matters with Texas state regulators and the federal government.
+Hendershot Cowart P.C. has over 100 years of combined experience representing health care providers, including both individuals and entities, in a range of health and medical law matters with Texas state regulators and the federal government.
 If you have questions about any possible enforcement action which may subject you to exclusion, have received a NOI or Notice of Exclusion, or wish to seek reinstatement, our legal team is available to discuss your case and options immediately.

 Medicare exclusions are high stakes and time-sensitive matters.
 Our firm is immediately available to help.
 Call (713) 909-7323 or contact us online now to speak with a lawyer.

 “They've always come through for me.”- Joseph D.